 Differences Between Sativa and Indica

-While weed strains can be a mix of sativa and indica genetics, there are several distinct differences between indica and sativa strains that are helpful to understand as you select one that’s right for you.
+While weed strains can feature a mix of sativa and indica genetics, there are several distinct differences between indica and sativa strains that are helpful to understand as you select one that’s right for you.

 Sativa plants have much longer vegetation periods than indica strains, taking anywhere from 10 to 16 weeks to fully mature during the flowering period.
 While sativa strains require more patience from growers, their longer vegetation periods result in a much higher yield, producing around 3 ounces to 1 pound of usable marijuana flower for every plant.

-What are the Effects of Sativa?
+What are the Effects of Cannabis Sativa?

 Popular Sativa Strains

-Learn More about Marijuana
+Learn More about Cannabis Sativa and Marijuana

 Are you looking to learn more about how to legally access marijuana or interested in learning how to grow your own marijuana plants at home?
 You’ll find everything you need to know and more about marijuana by visiting our Cannabis 101 page.